redox-os/redox/CONTRIBUTING.md

 ### <a name="git-style-guidelines"> Git </a>

-* You should have a fork of the repository on **GitHub** and a local copy on your computer.
-The local copy should have two remotes; `upstream` and `origin`, `upstream` should be set to the main repository and `origin` should be your fork.
+* You should have a fork of the repository on **GitLab** and a local copy on your computer.
+The local copy should have two remotes; `origin` and `fork`, `origin` should be set to the main repository and `fork` should be your fork.
 * When you start to make changes, you will want to create a separate branch, and keep the `master` branch of your fork identical to the main repository, so that you can compare your changes with the main branch and test out a more stable build if you need to.
 * Usually, when syncing your local copy with the master branch, you'll want to rebase instead of merge.
 This is because it will create duplicate commits that don't actually do anything when merged into the master branch.
-You can do this in one command with `git pull upstream --rebase`.
+You can do this in one command with `git pull origin --rebase`.
 This will pull from the upstream, then roll back to the current state of the upstream, and "replay" your changes on top of it.
 Make sure you commit before doing this, though.
 Git won't be able to rebase if you don't.
 * Prefer to omit the `-m` when using `git commit`.
 This opens your editor and should help get you in the habit of writing longer commit messages.
 * Commit messages should describe their changes in present tense, e.g. "`Add stuff to file.ext`" instead of "`added stuff to file.ext`".
 This makes sense as sometimes when you revert back, then run through commits one-by-one, you want to see what a commit will do, instead of just what the person did when they made the commit.
 It's also just being consistent.
 * Try to remove useless duplicate/merge commits from PRs as these don't do anything except clutter up history and make it harder to read.